aljrico/lagom/_posts/2018-04-21-bitcoin-currency.md

 Have you ever tried to buy something using *bitcoins*?
 Would you accept a payment on bitcoins?

-These are the main question to be answered on this issue.
-It will be a mean of exchange when it is used as a mean of exchange, when it proves it is useful for that.
-And bitcoin has a great advantage over physical currencies: Because of its digital origin and nature, bitcoins can be splitted in as tiny pieces as its needed; you can always add another 0 to a string of numbers.
+These are the main question to be answered on this matter.
+It will be a mean of exchange when it proves that it is useful for that, and that it is actually used as a mean of exchange, not before.
+And bitcoin has a great advantage over physical currencies: Because of its digital origin and nature, bitcoins can be splitted in as tiny pieces as it's needed; you can always add another 0 to a string of numbers.
 This might sound trivial, but it is not, and it is a logistic and thecnical problem, and a constraint for physical fiat currencies.

 Nowadays, bitcoins are sometimes used to buy and sell goods.
 Bitcoin is oftenly used as an alternative method of converting currencies, and to avoid the big banks that thend to charge amazingly high fees upon currencies exchange.
-It is also used in a variety of transactions that require some degree of secrecy; which could be awesome for most anarchists.
+It is also utilised in a variety of transactions that require some degree of secrecy; which could be awesome for most anarchists.

-So yes, you can fairly think that bitcoin could be pretty useful as a mean of exchange.
+So *yes*, you can fairly think that bitcoin could be pretty useful as a mean of exchange.

 ## Storing Value

-This point is intended to be the flagship of the bitcoin's movement.
+This point was intended to be the flagship of the bitcoin's movement.
 This is the one where a lot of bitcoin's defenders are putting their hats on.

 When greedy governments become too reckless, it is no rare to see them printing money.
 A lot of money.
 Printing money has the collateral effect of devaluating the currency, leading to artificial inflation; which could eventually go downhill and trigger hyperinflation.
 These kind of scenarios jeopardizes the storage of wealth, the savings of the population and thus the confidence in that currency.
 If people does not belive in the reliability of their money and its value, they don't save up.
 If you wouldn't know how much your money would value tomorrow you'd be better spending anything on more reliable, durable and useful goods; such as houses, lands, livestock or whatever.

 The algorithms and technology designed beneath bitcoin intends to put a cap on how many bitcoins can exist and be created.
-This simple characteristics puts a great fence for those governemtns, difficulting their self-destructive behaviour and stabilizing the value of money.
+This simple characteristic puts a great fence for those governemtns, difficulting their self-destructive behaviour and stabilizing the value of money.
+In other words, it could do whta the gold standard was already doing.
+And so a bitcoin standard could serve as *a modern form of gold standard*.

 This puts bitcoin in an awesome situation, doesn't it?